 Healthy mothers and healthy babies

-Even before the Ebola outbreak, Guinea’s had a weak health service, particularly in the countryside.
-The strain of Ebola strained resources even further.
+Even before the Ebola outbreaks, Guinea had a crumbling healthcare system, particularly in the countryside.
+Battling the Ebola outbreaks strained resources even further.

 Trained health workers make a difference

-The British Red Cross works with the Guinean Red Cross to expand a successful project that supports safe motherhood and sexual and reproductive health and rights.
-We now work in areas that have particularly high rates of maternal and child death.
+The British Red Cross worked with the Guinean Red Cross to expand a successful project.
+This supported safe motherhood and sexual and reproductive healthcare and rights.

-The project trains 87 health workers to provide better care for their patients, young and old.
-Other group of 92 health workers have learned how to help people understand why they should use health services in pregnancy and birth.
+The project trained 87 health workers to provide better care for their patients, young and old.
+Another group of 92 health workers have learned how to help people understand why they should use health services in pregnancy and birth.
 They also visit people’s homes and run training sessions to teach people about their right to health care.

 Health workers also use an innovative ‘Safe delivery’ app developed by the Maternity Foundation.
 It helps train medical staff in how to deliver babies safely including medical advice for any issues that come up before, during and after a birth.

-In addition, the app is a helpful guide for parents and anyone interested in getting a better understanding of pregnancy, birth and care after the delivery..
-Awareness sessions run with the community help people talk about sexual and reproductive health rights.
+In addition, the app is a helpful guide for parents and anyone interested in getting a better understanding of pregnancy, birth and care after the delivery.
+Awareness sessions were organised with the community to help people talk about sexual and reproductive health rights.

-We’re also training 60 community leaders in understanding and mitigating the risks linked to sexual health and gender-based violence so they can share this knowledge with their communities.
-Meetings between 2,000 young people and their parents cover topics such as contraception, child marriage and people’s rights.
+Meetings with 2,000 young people and their parents covered topics such as contraception, child marriage and people’s rights.